 Junk Isn't A Dirty Word

 We’ve all heard it… “one person’s junk is another person’s treasure”… and never has it been more true.
-We live in a disposable world, where even expensive electrical appliances seem to have been created with “built-in obsolescence”… unlike their predecessors of generations gone by.
+We live in a disposable world, where even expensive electrical appliances seem to have “built-in obsolescence”… unlike their predecessors of generations gone by.

 Regardless of whether they’re working or not, there are a number of ways to ensure your pre-loved items don’t just go to landfill.

 The big charities are becoming pickier about what they’ll take, but as a general rule, good quality, full functioning items will be accepted.
 Unfortunately, some of the bigger charitable organisations won’t accept mattresses or electrical appliances, regardless of how clean or well-functioning they are, and things like fabric lounges need to be in pristine condition to be accepted.